-Its output is the Logista Group Risks Map: there is a consolidated Risks Map of the Logista Group and also there are maps of specific Risks for each Company and Business unit or Corporate Directorate, linked to key Business and Corporate Directorates' processes.
+Its output is the Logista group Risks Map: there is a consolidated Risks Map of the Logista Group and also there are maps of specific Risks for each Company and Business unit or Corporate Directorate, linked to key Business and Corporate Directorates' processes.

-There is also, in the documentation of the Internal Control System associated with each of the relevant processes with an impact on financial information, an inventory of specific Risks of financial information, prioritized and classified, among others, by fraud, compliance, errors and valuation categories.
+There is also, in the documentation of the Internal Control System associated with each of the relevant processes with an impact on financial information, an inventory of specific risks of financial information, prioritized and classified, among others, by fraud, compliance, errors and valuation categories.
+For the next fiscal year, it is planned to include the assessment of ICFR risks in the SAP GRC Risk Management tool.